jsonkao/redlining-heat/README.md

 Run the task at `users/jasonkao/landsat/main` to compute and export the grouped temperature calculation.
 It takes about a minute.
 The tasks exports a GeoJSON file called `meanTemperatureTask.json`.
 Properties are extracted with a make target to `temperatures.json`.

+## Rasters

+Raster generation is in `rasters/`.
+It involves downloading vector data from OSM via the Overpass API and burning it into a web-friendly raster image.
+It is used for city-level map base layers and temperature layers.

 ## Next Steps

 1. Statistical analysis